 Ideally you will be in an administration role which allows you to work both independently and within a team.
 You will have planning and organisation responsibilities and some decision making authority.

-- Must be allowed to use 20% of their working time to complete off the job training (6 hours a week from 1/08/2022)
+Must be allowed to use 6 hours a week of their working time to complete off the job training.

-Apprentices without level 2 English and Maths will need to achieve this level prior to taking the end-point assessment and we will support the learner through this programme where necessary.
+Depending on the Apprenticeship, apprentices will need to achieve level 1 or 2 English and Maths prior to taking the end-point assessment and we will support the learner through this programme where necessary.